 In this guide to navigating the change management process in project management Stephen Carver helps readers to understand projects through the three “lenses” of complexity.
-These lenses not only provides a competitive edge, but also perhaps help project managers “fly high” in managing their complex projects in this complex world.
+These lenses not only provide a competitive edge but also perhaps help project managers “fly high” in managing their complex projects in this complex world.

-Download this free reference to change management process in project management now and improve your outcomes.
+Download this free reference to the change management process in project management now and improve your outcomes.

 About the Author